garrandall/popular-music-data/tracks/budapest-george-ezra.md

 If you take my hand

 But, for you
-Ooh, you
+Oh, you
-Ooh, I'd lose it all
+Oh, I'd lose it all

 Oh, for you
-Ooh, you
+Oh, you
-Ooh, I'd lose it all
+Oh, I'd lose it all

 And give me one good reason
 Why I should never make a change